JainAbhi2411/DineQR/docs/prd.md

   - 'Rate Order' button (if not rated yet)

 **C. Reorder Functionality**

-\n- Click 'Reorder' button\n- All items from previous order added to cart
+- Click 'Reorder' button\n- All items from previous order added to cart
 - Customer can modify quantities or add/remove items
 - Proceed to checkout\n
 ---